JuliaGraphics/Luxor.jl/docs/src/colors-styles.md

 ## Masks

-A simple mask function lets you use a shape to control graphics that are drawn inside a circular or rectangular shape. `mask()` takes a position and a shape, and returns a value between 0 and 1 for that position.
+A simple mask function lets you use a circular or rectangular shape to control graphics that are drawn over it. `mask()` takes a position and a shape, and returns a value between 0 and 1 for that position, depending on its position relative to the shape.

-In the first example, the gray color of each tile is determined by its location relative to the center of the masking circle `(O, bd/2)`; the value is `1.0` at the center, and `0.0` at the circumference.
+In the first example, the gray color of each tile is determined by its location relative to the center of the masking circle `(O, bw/2)`; the value is `1.0` at the center, and `0.0` at the circumference.
 The value could be used to control opacity, shape, or anything else that is relevant to graphics at a particular position.

 ```@example
 using Luxor # hide
-Drawing(600, 600, "assets/figures/mask.png") # hide
+Drawing(610, 610, "assets/figures/mask.png") # hide
 origin() # hide

-tiles = Tiler(600, 600, 15, 15)
+tiles = Tiler(600, 600, 15, 15, margin=0)
-bd = boxdiagonal(BoundingBox())
+bw = boxwidth(BoundingBox())
 for (pos, n) in tiles
-    setgray(mask(pos, O, bd/2))
+    setgray(mask(pos, O, bw/2))
     box(pos, tiles.tilewidth, tiles.tileheight, :fillstroke)
 end

+sethue("white")
+circle(O, bw/2, :stroke)
 finish() # hide
 nothing # hide
 ```

 ![mask](assets/figures/mask.png)

-The second example uses a rectangular area to determine the extent of the gray color used for each tile.
+The second example uses the distance of each tile relative to the rectangle `O, bw, bw` to determine the gray color.

 ```@example
 using Luxor # hide